aybabtme/flatjson/README.md

-# WIP
+# flatjson

+Fast and dirty parsing of JSON!
+Decode only the parts you care about!

 ## What is flat JSON?

+This library used to support only what I called a "flat" subset of JSON.
+But now it supports all JSON, but you can still decide how "flat" you want to go.
+The flatter, the faster :).

-Flat JSON is a subset of JSON where the only supported types are objects containing strings, numbers, booleans or null values.
-There can't be nested objects or arrays.
+> Flat JSON is a subset of JSON where the only supported types are objects containing
+> strings, numbers, booleans or null values.
+There can't be nested objects or
+> arrays.
 The root element must be an object.

 ## What's the use for that?

+It's fast and you decode only what you need.
+The old goal was:

-If you log in JSON, likely your logs respect this principle.
-Using a JSON parser that supports only this subset should be faster than using a general purpose one.
+> If you log in JSON, likely your logs respect this principle.
+Using a JSON
+> parser that supports only this subset should be faster than using a general
+> purpose one.
 So this is one use case, parsing logs that are in JSON.

 ## Implementation

-This is a WIP implementation of a flatjson parser.
+This is an implementation of a flatjson parser.
+As far as I can tell, it works well enough.
+Check out the tests to see if its good enough for you.

 ## Speed